 “This brings us back to publishing in a big way and back to our roots,” according to Patrick Wood, CEO of Brown County Publishing.
 “After we sold to Gannett, we always thought about going back into newspapers.”

-Wood said the acquisition will work well with the company's strategy for growth.
+Wood says the acquisition will work well with the company’s strategy for growth.
 He also noted that Brown County Publishing already has a presence in the local market through its AutoPlus and Auto Gazette publications.

 Wood said Brown County Publishing continues a family tradition of community newspapers, shoppers and specialty publications.

-"I have worked in the business all of my life," he said.
-"When my brother Chris and I were kids in grade school, we sold subscriptions, cleaned the sinks in the print shop and swept the floors.
-In college, I sold advertising for the Brown County Chronicle and the Green Bay News-Chronicle."
+“I have worked in the business all of my life,” Wood said.
+“When my brother Chris and I were kids in grade school, we sold subscriptions, cleaned the sinks in the print shop and swept the floors.
+In college, I sold advertising for the Brown County Chronicle and the Green Bay News-Chronicle.”

 Wood described the company as community-oriented.